kyclark/tiny_python_projects/README.md

 Probably each directory is separated by a colon (`:`). *The order of the directories matters!* For instance, it's common to have more than one version of Python installed.
 When you type `python` on the command line, the directories in your `$PATH` are searched in order, and the first `python` found is the one that is used (and it's probably Python version 2!)

 You could execute `new.py` by giving the full path to the program, e.g., `$HOME/work/playful_python/bin/new.py`, but that's really tedious.
 It's best to put `new.py` into one of the directories that is already in your `$PATH` like maybe `/usr/local/bin`.
-The problem is that you probably need administrator privileges to write to most of the directories that are in your `$PATH.`.
+The problem is that you probably need administrator privileges to write to most of the directories that are in your `$PATH`.
 If you are working on your laptop, this is probably not a problem, but if you are on a shared system, you probably won't be able to copy the program into your `$PATH` directories.

 An alternative is to alter your `$PATH` to include the directory where `new.py` is located.
 E.g., if `new.py` is in `$HOME/work/playful_python/bin/`, then add this directory to your `$PATH` -- probably by editing  `.bashrc` or `.bash_profile` located in your `$HOME` directory (if you use `bash`).
 See the documentation for your shell of choice to understand how to edit and persist your `$PATH`.